The Best Place to See a Black Stilt – Kaki

 During stable river flows, much foraging is carried out in mid-river, but during floods the nearby streams and swamps become crucial feeding areas for both adults and chicks.

-What is the Black Stilt diet?
+What is their diet?

 The Black Stilt – Kaki are mainly insectivore, preying on a variety of aquatic invertebrates, but bullies and glands are frequently taken too.
 The usual feeding routine is to walk moderately fast through water of up to belly depth and peck at visible prey such as mayfly larvae and water boatmen.